danielfm/archlinux-workstation/README.md

   password

-To proceed with this configuration, run `pam2fcfg` and press the blinking button on each key in order to output a string in the following format:
+To proceed with this configuration, run `pam2fcfg` and press the blinking button on each key in order to output a key:

 ```sh
 # Run this command and press the blinking key, if asked: